carpentries/instructor-development/README.md

 ## Join Us!

-Any Software or Data Carpentry community member is welcome to participate in Mentoring committee activities and/or join the committee itself!
+Any Software or Data Carpentry community member is welcome to participate in Instructor Development Committee activities and/or join the committee itself!
 Some different options for getting involved are given below.

 I would like to: